oracle/terraform-provider-oci/website/docs/d/core_boot_volume_replica.html.markdown

 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The boot volume replica's Oracle ID (OCID).
 * `image_id` - The image OCID used to create the boot volume the replica is replicated from.
+* `kms_key_id` - The OCID of the Vault service key to assign as the master encryption key for the boot volume replica, see [Overview of Vault service](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm) and [Using Keys](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Tasks/usingkeys.htm).
+* `image_id` - The image OCID used to create the boot volume the replica is replicated from.
 * `size_in_gbs` - The size of the source boot volume, in GBs.
 * `state` - The current state of a boot volume replica.